You Asked, We Answered: Self-Directed IRA Live Q&A for Investors

 Q: What are the tax implications (taxable vs. tax-deferred) on property income and gain on sale when a loan is used to partially fund a property purchase?

 Q: I want to form an LLC using my Roth IRA, my husband's Roth IRA, and with at least one other cash investor.
-Can I go ahead and form the LLC and fund it now, so I can be ready to act when I find an investment property to buy?
+Can I form the LLC and fund it now, so I can be ready to act when I find an investment property to buy?

 A: You can form the LLC now.
 Seek the assistance from your tax or legal advisor for the timing.